byu-rad-lab/pneudrive/pcb_design/Readme.md

 ## Board and CAD File

-See [here](https://a360.co/2NUtMc7) to see the 3d version of the board.
-You can download a step file too if you want to design a case, for example.
+See [here](https://a360.co/3wIiBnY) to see the 3d version of the board.
+You can download the included step file too if you want to design a case, for example.

 ## Things to consider for a future revision of the board